maladewig/maladewig.github.io/_pages/about.md

 My publications are listed below and on my [google scholar page](https://scholar.google.com/citations?user=viMAUr4AAAAJ&hl=en).

-If you are interested in my research and want to connect, I would be glad to hear from you!
+If you are interested in my research and want to connect, I will be glad to hear from you!

 Published journal articles
 ======